 If you or someone you love has suffered a traumatic brain injury due to another’s recklessness or wrongdoing, it is well within your rights to seek compensation from the at-fault party.
-The New York injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLC are dedicated to helping families overcome the incredible injustice of such a devastating injury by the holding the responsible party accountable.
-Contact us to discuss whether legal action is the right choice for your circumstances.
+The New York injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, are dedicated to helping TBI victims and their families overcome and recover their losses.

 - Difficulty communicating